 The restaurant is known for its Mediterranean-style cuisine and reminds me of the foods I ate when I traveled to Israel and the Middle East.
 You can find hummus, falafel and baba ganoush at Garbanzo restaurants.

 If you haven’t tried Mediterranean food, you’re in for a real treat.
 Is the food at Garbanzo earth-shattering amazing?
 Not quite.
 The recipes could use a little tweaking.
-That said, Garbanzo offers up authentic cuisine fast and at a good price – and it tastes good too!
+That said, Garbanzo offers up authentic cuisine fast and at a good price.
+It tastes good too!

-And if I haven’t “sold” you on giving it a try, please note that you can order gluten-free pita bread and gluten-free falafel at Garbanzo.
-These are rare treats when you eat gluten-free.
-I know this is all catching your fancy now, isn’t it?
+And if I haven’t sold you on giving it a try, please note that you can order gluten-free pita bread and gluten-free falafel at Garbanzo.
+These are rare treats when you eat gluten free.
+I know this is catching your fancy now, isn’t it?

 What Contains Gluten at Garbanzo?